Teevity/ice/README.md

   3.7 Specify your organization name in ice.properties.
 This will show up in the UI header.
           ice.companyName=Your Company Name

-  3.8 You can choose to show cost in concurreny other than "$".
-To enable other concurreny, specify the following properties in ice.properties:
+  3.8 You can choose to show cost in curreny other than "$".
+To enable other curreny, specify the following properties in ice.properties:

-          # Specify your concurreny sign here.
+          # Specify your curreny sign here.
 The default value is $.
-          ice.concurrencySign=£
+          ice.currencySign=£
-          # Specify your concurreny conversion rate here.
+          # Specify your curreny conversion rate here.
 The default value is 1.
 If 1 pound = 1.5 dollar, then the rate is 0.6666667.
-          ice.concurrencyRate=0.6666667
+          ice.currencyRate=0.6666667

 4. Running Ice